 - Always be aware of your surroundings and contact authorities if you notice anything suspicious

 To answer this question, we will dig deeper into the crime rates in this city.
 We will also give tips on how to stay safe in Boston and neighborhoods in Boston where you can actually live.

 Boston Crime Rates

-To the untrained eye, Boston has alarming statistics about violent crimes such as homicide, burglary, robbery, rapes, assault, and more.
+To the untrained eye, Boston has alarming statistics about violent crimes such as homicide, burglary, robbery, rape, assault, and more.

 But what do the statistics tell us about Boston Crimes?
-We will look at the most common crimes in the city to better understand the safety in Boston.
+We will look at the city’s most common crimes to better understand Boston’s safety.
 But before that, let’s first talk about what crime rates mean.